gusrud1103/LibriPhrase/README.md

 * Linux Ubuntu 18.04

 ### 1. Preparation
-Before started, please prepare the [LibriSpeech ASR corpus](https://www.openslr.org/12). <br/>
+Before you start, make sure to prepare the [LibriSpeech ASR corpus](https://www.openslr.org/12). <br/>
-If downloaded complete, clone the repository and install package dependencies as follows.
+Once the download is complete, proceed to clone this repository and install the package dependencies using the following steps:

 ```
 git clone https://github.com/gusrud1103/LibriPhrase.git
 cd LibriPhrase
 pip install -r requirements.txt
 ```
-Also, download alignment csv files from [Google Link](https://drive.google.com/drive/folders/1wfojzLc_RmYpjKoR89uneZbvSXgDTZDV?usp=sharing) and locate the files to data folder.
+Afterwards, download alignment CSV files from [Google Link](https://drive.google.com/drive/folders/1wfojzLc_RmYpjKoR89uneZbvSXgDTZDV?usp=sharing) and place the files into ```data``` folder.
 ```
 mkdir data
-cd data      # locate csv files in this folder
+cd data      # locate CSV files in this folder
 ```

-### 2. Process
+### 2. Generating LibriPhrase
-At first, it needs to extract short phrase(consists of 1\~4 words) from LibriSpeech, and then construct anchor, positive, negative for LibriPhrase. <br/>
+This recipe is designed to extract short phrases (consisting of 1\~4 words) from the LibriSpeech dataset and organize them into three categories: anchor, positive, and negative. <br/>
-Especially, you can choose negative type(easy, hard) and speaker type(same, different) by adjusting ```mode``` argument. <br/>
-Finally, it will export wav files for the convenient usage. <br/>
-** When you use train-other-500 dataset, it will take around 2\~4 days depending on the ```mode```.
+By controlling the ```mode``` argument in the script, you can customize the dataset's difficulty (easy/hard) and speaker type (same/different). <br/>
+The script will create a hierarchical folder structure based on both the LibriSpeech dataset and manual arguments (Please refer the data pipeline). <br/>

+You can use this recipe to generate test dataset.
+(We will also release the recipe for the training set soon.) <br/>
+To ensure a fair comparison with our paper, we offer [the official test dataset](https://drive.google.com/drive/folders/1pv3wVYzhSwDsL1dIQk93zmFBZg458ujE?usp=share_link).  <br/>
+We generated the test data from “train-other-500” of LibriSpeech.

 ```
 ./run.sh
 ```